This post may contain affiliate links. Please read our disclosure policy for more information.

 Meal planning on a budget just got tastier with these mouth-watering recipes!

 I’ll always be updating this post, so click here and save THIS image to your favoirte Pinterest board – that way you can always refer back to this page to quickly grab your dinner ideas!
 Or pin the image below!

 Quick and Easy Cheap Healthy Meals

-On average, they should cost $2 to $3 per person depending on what ingredients you buy and whether you shop for groceries on sale.
+On average, they should cost $3 to $5 per person depending on what ingredients you buy and whether you shop for groceries on sale.
 It could even go up to $10 if you opt for fancier ingredients.